Achievable logoAchievable logo

 3. Finally, determine if the apostrophe belongs on the left or right of the “s.”

-Go ahead and take a look at these options.
+Take a look at the options.

 A. NO CHANGE